Energy Practices Versus Regular Exercises

 Here’s a telling case.
 I was once teaching about the inner eye on the second day of a class.
 There was someone there who had an excellent foundation, and I opened his inner eye to a very high realm.
 He saw many things not visible to others.
 He was greatly surprised by it and told people about seeing falun floating down, like snowflakes, onto those who were present at my teaching; he talked about what my true body looked like and how my aura appeared; what the falun looked like; and how many spiritual bodies were present.
 He also saw that I was giving the teaching across multiple planes, and that falun were mending the bodies of those attending the class.
 And he even saw that as I was instructing here, my energy bodies were simultaneously teaching at many other planes, and that there were angelic fairies overhead scattering flowers, and more.
 The fact that he could see so much suggests that he had an excellent foundation.
 Yet after he described all of this, he concluded by saying that he didn’t believe in such things.
 However, some of these things have been verified by recent science, and many more could be explained by what science now has to offer.
 And we have explained some of them here.
 The insights of energy practice actually surpass those of modern science.
 So you should now have a sense for how a good foundation doesn’t always translate into strong faith.

 What does it mean to be “enlightened”?
 The term has religious origins.
 The Buddhist sense of it has to do with a person’s grasp of the Buddha’s teachings, and it is used both in the sense of one’s spiritual insight into these, as well as in the sense of one’s final awakening; and so it has to do with wisdom.
 But nowadays in China the same term is being used in secular settings for people who are clever and know how to win their supervisor’s favor.
 Such people are said to be really “enlightened,” since that’s what many people think it means.
 But things often aren’t as people take them to be, and you will discover this for yourself if you can manage to look at things from a slightly higher vantage point.
 When we use the term “enlightened,” it’s not at all in a worldly sense.
-We would consider somebody who is overly clever to be quite unenlightened, since this sort of person may do his job only superficially and just be concerned with garnering praise from his superiors, and so he might end up getting himself indebted to others—who have to pick up the slack and do the real work that he neglected.
+We would consider somebody who is overly clever to be quite unenlightened.
+This sort of person may do his job only superficially and just be concerned with garnering praise from his superiors, and so he might end up getting himself indebted to others—who have to pick up the slack and do the real work that he neglected.
 His cleverness can mean that he finds ways to take credit for things and make out better, but at other people’s expense; he never gets the short end of the stick, but this means that others do.
 And so someone like this can get more and more caught up in worldly things, and in turn, become more small-minded, believing that material things shouldn’t be passed up.
 This might lead the person to think of himself as someone who’s “practical” and who gets his way.

 And somehow people admire that.
 But I would say there’s nothing admirable about it.
 Living like that is more tiring than you could imagine.
 Someone like that has poor eating habits and neglects sleep, and probably worries about losing out even while dreaming.
 He is terribly petty about worldly things.
 It really must be tiring to live that way.
 What we teach, by contrast, is that you can change a tough situation just by compromising a little.
 But someone like I was describing won’t budge, and so his life is awfully tiring.
 He’s not someone to emulate in any way.
 People of faith regard someone like this as a lost soul, as he has completely fallen for ordinary, worldly things.
 He probably won’t heed any well-meant advice about becoming more virtuous, and will respond to the idea of spiritual practice with total disbelief.
 He would regard it as absurd, and think it’s something only a glutton for punishment—or what in Chinese is called an “Ah Q”—would do, since it entails never retaliating or responding to malice in kind, and even being grateful for it.
 This sort of thing isn’t comprehensible to someone like that, and he will probably think that you make no sense, that you’re foolish.
 As you can imagine, it’s hard for someone like that to see the light.